 - Think about your customers.
 Your keywords need to be relevant to your ads and audience.
 Also, consider the actual terms your customers will be searching to find your ad.
 So, don’t just target generic keywords like “horses”.
 Instead, try more specific keywords like “horses for sale” or “horses near me”.

 - Research your keywords!
-Use tools like Google’s keyword planner to see if people are searching for those keywords and how much your bids are likely to cost you.
+Use tools like SEMRush’s Keyword Magic Tool to see if people are searching for those keywords and how much your bids are likely to cost you.
 Don’t get too caught up though.
 Higher search volumes aren’t always a good thing and can mean a higher cost and more competition for you to beat.

 Once your campaigns are live, you can use your data to really perfect your keywords.

 2. Create Your Ads